-- In July 2018 – We signed a Memorandum of Understanding (MOU) in Russia with the Skolkovo Institute of Science and Technology (Skoltech), which is focused on education of highly-skilled professionals for the pharmaceutical industry as well as joint research activities.
-Previously, in collaboration with Skolkovo Foundation, we had launched an ‘Accelerator’ programme focused on supporting scientists to develop treatments and diagnosis systems for our main therapy areas.
-Now this programme is included in the scope of our iDREAM collaboration.
+- Russia, July 2018 – We launched our Russia iDREAM hub with the signing of a Memorandum of Understanding (MOU) with the Skolkovo Institute of Science and Technology (Skoltech), which is focused on education of highly-skilled professionals for the pharmaceutical industry as well as joint research activities.
+Previously, in collaboration with the Skolkovo Foundation, we had launched an ‘accelerator’ programme focused on supporting scientists to develop treatments and diagnosis systems for our main therapy areas.
+Now, this programme is included in the scope of our iDREAM collaboration.

-- In August 2018 – We signed an MOU with the Brazilian Israeli Beneficent Society Albert Einstein to launch the iDREAM hub in Brazil.
-The collaboration programme focuses on cardiovascular, renal and metabolic diseases, and includes initiatives to foster early and late stage clinical development, support innovation through startups acceleration and also implement education programmes.
+- Brazil, August 2018 – We signed a MOU with the Brazilian Israeli Beneficent Society Albert Einstein to launch the iDREAM hub in Brazil.
+This collaboration programme focuses on cardiovascular, renal and metabolic diseases, and includes initiatives to foster early- and late-stage clinical development, support innovation through acceleration of start-ups and implement education programmes.

-- In September 2018 – We signed a Letter of Intent with the Taiwan BioHub, the newly established flagship biopharmaceutical innovation hub of the Taiwanese government, which laid the groundwork for the Taiwan iDREAM hub.
+- Taiwan, September 2018 – We signed a Letter of Intent with the Taiwan BioHub, the newly established flagship biopharmaceutical innovation hub of the Taiwanese government, which laid the groundwork for the Taiwan iDREAM hub.
 Our partner is at the centre of Taiwan’s biomedical ecosystem and gives us access to the national academy of science and other leading biomedical research institutions.
-Upcoming collaborations will likely cover digital health, entrepreneurship and advanced R&D topics such as proteo-genomics and cardiac drug delivery targets.
+Upcoming collaborations will cover digital health, entrepreneurship and advanced R&D topics such as proteogenomics and cardiac drug delivery targets.